 WTF ("Who to Follow") is Twitter's user recommendation service, which is responsible for creating millions of connections daily between users based on shared interests, common connections, and other related factors.
 This paper provides an architectural overview and shares lessons we learned in building and running the service over the past few years.
-Particularly noteworthy was our design decision to proceed the entire Twitter graph in memory or a single server, which significantly reduced architectural complexity and allowed us to develop and deploy the service in only a few months. us to develop and deploy the service in only a lew monitor.
+Particularly noteworthy was our design decision to proceed the entire Twitter graph in memory or a single server, which significantly reduced architectural complexity and allowed us to develop and deploy the service in only a few months. us to develop and deploy the service in only a lew montain.

-At the core of our architecture is Cassovary, an open-source in-memory graph processing engine we built from scratch for WTF.
+At the core of our architecture is Cassovary, an open-source in-memory graph processing engine we built from scratch for WTP.
 Besides powering Twitter's user recommendations, Cassovary is also used for search, discovery, promoted products, and other services as well.
 We describe and evalu-ate a few graph recommendation algorithms implemented in Cassovary, including a novel approach based on a combination of random walks and SALSA.
-Looking into the future, we revisit the design of our architecture and comment on its limitations, which are presently being addressed in a second-generation system under development.
+Looking into the future, tion of random walks and sparsal counter in the little, we revisit the design of our architecture and comment on its limitations, which are presently being addressed in a second-generation system under development.